This article was updated on 28 August 2019.

 B) Enlist with online accommodation portals

 Alternatively, list your property on online portals like Airbnb and Booking.com who serve as intermediaries to match vacant houses and rooms with people looking for short-term accommodations.
-With cheaper nightly rates than most hotels and roomier, more homely spaces, it is no wonder why Airbnb is a hit among travellers and backpackers, weekend tourists, business professionals as well as students.
+With cheaper nightly rates than most hotels and roomier, more homely spaces, it is no wonder why vacation rentals are a hit among travellers and backpackers, weekend tourists, business professionals as well as students.

 Property owners can list their unit for free on Airbnb but they will be charged a 3% service fee upon the confirmation of a reservation.
 You have the option to either allow potential guests to make a reservation instantaneously or you could opt to receive a booking request first in order to screen potential guests before agreeing to host them.